 Develop an original thesis.
 Remember you should be analyzing a subject, commenting on a problem or potential solution, or identifying a significant trend, not just reciting what the law is on your topic.

-Blogs are a great place to find information about developments in the law that are so new that nothing has been published yet in traditional legal publications like law reviews and journals.
+Blogs can also be a great place to find information about developments in the law that are so new that nothing has been published yet in traditional legal publications like law reviews and journals.
 Blog posts are not subject to the same editorial review process as journals, so be sure to consider their credibility.
 You wouldn't want to cite blog posts in your paper, but they are extremely useful in the beginning stages of your research.

 To find a blog about your area of law, check these legal blog directories: